risk-first/website/Scarcity-Risk.md

 While [Reliability Risk](Dependency-Risk#reliability-risk) (which we met in the previous section) considers what happens when a _single dependency_ is unreliable, scarcity is about _quantities_ of a dependency, and specifically, _not having enough_.  <!-- tweet-end -->

-In the previous section, we talked about the _reliability_ of the bus:  it will either arrive or it wont.
+In the previous section we talked about the _reliability_ of the bus:  it will either arrive or it wont.
 But what if, when it arrives, it's already full of passengers?
 There is a _scarcity of seats_:  you don't much care which seat you get on the bus, you just need one.
-Let's term this, [Scarcity Risk](Scarcity-Risk) _the  risk of not being able to access a dependency in a timely fashion due to its scarcity_.
+Let's term this [Scarcity Risk](Scarcity-Risk), _the risk of not being able to access a dependency in a timely fashion due to its scarcity_.

 Any resource (such as disk space, oxygen, concert tickets, time or pizza) that you depend on can suffer from _scarcity_,  and here, we're going to look at five particular types, relevant to software.<!-- tweet-end -->

 ![Scarcity Risk and its variations](images/generated/risks/scarcity/scarcity-risks.png)

 ## Funding Risk

 ![Funding Risk](images/generated/risks/scarcity/funding-risk.png)

-On a lot of software projects, you are "handed down" deadlines from above, and told to deliver by a certain date or face the consequences. <!-- tweet-end --> But sometimes you're given a budget instead, which really just adds another layer of abstraction to the [Schedule Risk](Scarcity-Risk#schedule-risk):   That is, do I have enough funds to cover the team for as long as I need them?
+On a lot of software projects you are "handed down" deadlines from above and told to deliver by a certain date or face the consequences. <!-- tweet-end --> But sometimes you're given a budget instead, which really just adds another layer of abstraction to the [Schedule Risk](Scarcity-Risk#schedule-risk).
+That is, do I have enough funds to cover the team for as long as I need them?

 This grants you some leeway as now you have two variables to play with: the _size_ of the team, and _how long_ you can run it for.
 The larger the team, the shorter the time you can afford to pay for it.